Gob (band): Gob, Too Late... No Friends and How Far Shallow Takes You (1994–2000)

-The World According to Gob and Foot in Mouth Disease (2000–04)
+The World According to Gob and Foot in Mouth Disease (2000–2004)

 Gob released World According to Gob, in 2001.
 This album was Gob's most successful album to date; featuring one of their biggest hits "I Hear You Calling."
 Musically, the sound was a continuation of their previous 1990s-era punk rock sound.
 Other singles released from World According To include "For The Moment", "That's The Way" and "No Regrets".
 The album was certified Gold by the CRIA in May 2002.

 In 2002, Gob recorded the compilation F.U.
 EP as a promotional record for their new label Arista Records.
 "Ming Tran" was released as a single for the EP which also featured a re-recorded version of a classic Gob song "Soda", two exclusive tracks, "L.A Song" and "Sick With You," as well as tracks from the band’s previous three studio releases.
 The band followed up the F.U.
 EP with their fourth studio album Foot in Mouth Disease, which was released on Arista Records in April 2003.
-Singles from Foot in Mouth Disease include "Give Up the Grudge", "Oh!
+"Give Up the Grudge" was released as the lead single from the album and was a hit in Canada, peaking at No. 11 on Canada's Rock chart.
+Other singles from Foot in Mouth Disease included "Oh!
 Ellin", "Ming Tran" and "This Evil World".
 Unlike the band's other albums, Theo only provides lead vocals on the album's twelfth (eleventh on Canadian version) track "Bully".
 The album has been described as having a much heavier and aggressive tone than the band's previous work.

 In 2003, Gob filmed a cameo for the Canadian teen comedy Going The Distance (2004) where they appeared as themselves performing at the MuchMusic Video Awards.
 Swollen Members and Avril Lavigne also appeared in the film.